bouncingleaf/questions/README.md

 # questions
-Questions full stack app

 ## What is this?
-This is an app based on (so far, nearly identical to) the application built during the Pluralsight course "Building a full stack app with React and Express". https://app.pluralsight.com/library/courses/react-express-full-stack-app-building
+This is an app based on the application built during the Pluralsight course "Building a full stack app with React and Express". https://app.pluralsight.com/library/courses/react-express-full-stack-app-building

 I'm using this as a project to teach myself React, and specifically how a React application can make use of Express and set up authentication.

-So, I'm adding comments as I go, and making notes in this README about what I'm learning.
+This README includes:
+* Requirements for running locally
+* An overview of the structure of the application
+* Packages used, and why
+* Notes about what I'm learning

 ## Requirements for running locally